 Do Update Your Will Regularly

 Your will needs to be updated every time your circumstances change.
 Marriage, divorce, the birth of a child, new assets or needing to change your executor are just a few examples of reasons to update your will.
 In this situation, you should not just alter the physical document; this can render your will invalid.
-Instead, contact Yee Law Group, PC and speak with a lawyer.
+Instead, contact Yee Law Group Inc. and speak with a lawyer.
 A will lawyer in Sacramento can help you update your will.

 Don’t Keep Your Will a Secret

 Having a will does no good if your loved ones don’t know about it.
 While talking about death can be difficult, it’s important to make your family aware that you have written a will and let them know where to find the document.